getify/foi-lang/formalization-work/Foi-Specification.md

 };
 ```

-Three of the four `#` above reach the outer topic and the fourth reaches the inner one, across two adjacent lines.
-The narrow binding extent is what makes this legal, and it is a genuine readability hazard: prefer capturing a topic into a named binding whenever a `#` would otherwise cross a match boundary.
+Three of the four `#` above reach the outer topic and the fourth reaches the inner one.
+The narrow binding extent is what makes each resolution legal.

 ##### §5.2.2.2 Nested Dependent Match